mlmar/eli25/README.md

 -   Hosted at https://eli25.vercel.app
 -   Articles are pulled daily from newsapi.org
 -   Summarized with hugging face model [sshleifer/distilbart-cnn-12-6](https://huggingface.co/sshleifer/distilbart-cnn-12-6)
--   Results are processed and saved to a Supabase database with Github actions
+-   Results are processed and saved to a Supabase database with Github actions and Docker

 ## Stack